smellycheese101/unlinkd/README.md

 ## Warning
 You can use this M3U playlist for free, but when copying our M3U links, make sure to credit us, since it **is** required by the CC BY 4.0 license.
 If not credited, you'll be alerted via e-mail or direct message.
 If failing to credit within 7 days, a cease and desist letter will be sent.

+**M3U streams warning!**    Some streams might not be 24/7, or might be geo-blocked.

 ## Contributors